 July 16-20 – Berkeley Institute, Berkeley CA

 In this seminar, we will read, talk, and think about the emergence of contemporary sexuality and gender studies in the last quarter of the twentieth century.
 We will survey central texts in feminist theory and sexuality studies, providing students a basic grasp of its theoretical and practical roots.
 We will approach this material as serious and worthy of careful attention, helping participants to enter the larger conversation on sex and gender in the contemporary academy.
 While this seminar welcomes students who have found this academic field a safe haven, it also welcomes students who have found it baffling, disturbing, and deeply challenging to their moral or religious convictions.
-Seminar readings will engage with recent work on sex and sexuality, questions about gender identity and gender diversity, transgenderism, and the intersection of issues surrounding sex and gender with contemporary concerns over human rights.
+Seminar readings will engage with recent work on sex and sexuality, questions about gender identity and gender diversity, transgender issues, and the intersection of sex and gender with contemporary concerns over human rights.

 The seminar is for advanced undergraduate and graduate students interested in gender theory and sexual ethics.